pramitgaha21/etcher/README.md

 - `height`<br>
     This field is used for setting up mint terms.
 For e.g. `opt record {1000; 2000}` means the runestone will be able to be minted between block of number 1000 and 2000
 - `offset`<br>
         This field is used for setting up mint terms.
-For e.g. If `offset` was set to `opt record {1000; 2000}`, and the Etching transaction was mined at block number 1200, it means block number `1200 + 1000` and `1200 + 2000`: The runestone is mintable
+For e.g. If `offset` was set to `opt record {1000; 2000}`, and the Etching transaction was mined at block number 1200, it means between block number `1200 + 1000` and `1200 + 2000`: The runestone is mintable

 ### Address for mainnet